Protoceratops has Something in Common with Cinderella

 For the first time, a footprint of a dinosaur has been found next to the fossilised remains of the same type of dinosaur that made the footprint.
 A sort of trace fossil and body fossil all found together, or as the scientists term it; an example of the first discovery of a dinosaur track in close association with an articulated skeleton.

 The dinosaur playing the role of Cinderella is from a genus of horned dinosaur known as Protoceratops.
-Protoceratops is known as the “sheep of the Cretaceous” due to the remarkable number of fossils of this particular member of the Ceratopsians that have been found.
+Protoceratops is known as the “sheep of the Cretaceous” due to the remarkable number of fossils of this particular member of the Neoceratopsia that have been found.
 Dozens and dozens of specimens have been excavated from the Djadokhta Formation of the Gobi desert, including juveniles and fossilised eggs.
 This has enabled palaeontologists to study how these little dinosaurs changed as they grew (ontogenic studies).
 Two forms of adults are known, a lightweight form with a low neck frill and a more robust form with a big frill and a pronounced “bump” on the snout, where perhaps a small horn would have been.
 Scientists think that these two forms of Protoceratops do not represent separate species but indicate females and males respectively.
-Examples of sexual dimorphism in Dinosauria is difficult to prove due to the lack of fossils to study of individual species.
+Examples of sexual dimorphism in the Dinosauria are difficult to prove due to the lack of fossils of individual species.
 However, with the relative abundance of Protoceratops remains to examine, the case for having differences in the ontogenic characteristics of adult females and males is certainly very strong.

 Protoceratops was a heavy-set, herbivorous dinosaur that lived towards the end of the Cretaceous Period.
 It had a deep tail, short legs and a thick neck which supported a heavy skull.
 The largest specimens known, believed to be old, mature males measured no more than 2.5 metres in length.